sebastian-ks/manga-dl/README 2.txt

 - Everything written in ' ' is a specific term that is to be used exactly the same as it is written in this instruction

+- Make sure you've installed the latest version of Google Chrome (other browsers are not supported yet)

 - Note that as of now the app only supports 'MANGAZUKI.ME' and 'BATO.TO' When trying to download from any but these sites it will not work!